Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 been removed from the database and you should refer to that Public Act to see the changes

 (725 ILCS 5/115-11)

 In a prosecution for a criminal offense defined

 in Article 11 or in Section 11-1.20, 11-1.30, 11-1.40, 11-1.50, 11-1.60, 12-13, 12-14, 12-14.1, 12-15 or 12-16 of the

-Criminal Code of 1961 or the Criminal Code of 2012, where the alleged victim of the offense is a minor
+Criminal Code of 1961 or the Criminal Code of 2012, when the alleged victim of the offense was a minor

-years of age, the court may exclude from the proceedings
+years of age at the time of the offense, the court may exclude from the proceedings

-while the victim is testifying, all persons, who, in the opinion of the
+while the victim is testifying, regardless of the alleged victim's age at the time of the victim's courtroom testimony, all persons, who, in the opinion of the